 Leave your number and we'll call you back

 Mo - Sa 09.00 am - 17.00 pm

 Your cart is empty.
 Shop around and add some products!

 Oyster lovers love Texel because they can fish for oysters themselves there, on the biggest of the Wadden Islands.
 Visitors to the island can enjoy fishing for and eating the Japanese oyster, also known as the ‘creuse’.

 Large oyster beds can be found in three places on the island: in the Mokbaai, along the Waddendijk and near the Cocksdorp.
 In the Netherlands, you are allowed to catch up to 10 kilos of shellfish, provided they are for your own use.
 The best months of the year to do this are the ones with the letter 'r' in them.
 The ideal time?
 Low tide.
-For more information about the tides, see the tide table for Texel.
+For more information about the tides, see the tide tabel for Texel 2019 or 2020.
 Although you could decide to set out and fish for oysters yourself, you might find it even more fun to sign up for a trip organised by the Texel Oyster Man!

 Oysters contain vitamins B12, B3 and D are also rich in magnesium and zinc.
 Both help stimulate our metabolism.
 The high level of zinc in oysters protects us against colds, helps wounds heal, promotes healthy bones, makes our hair look great and improves our memory too.
 Oysters are a low-calorie delicacy and easy to digest.